codaamok/codaamok.github.io-hugo/content/post/Hosting-and-Protecting-Your-Own-NuGet-Feed-with-ProGet/index.md

 I've mentioned this a few times throughout the post but not discussed it.

 The authentication method when using the `-Credential` parameter used here is [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-If you have configured your ProGet instance to be using only HTTP and have protected the feeds using a built-in security identity as discussed in section [Create user for downloading modules or scripts](#create-user-for-downloading-modules-or-scripts), then your credentials will be sent across the wire merely encoded with base64 - (**this is not encryption**).
+If you have configured your ProGet instance to be using only HTTP and have protected the feeds using a built-in security identity as discussed in section [Create user for downloading modules or scripts](#create-user-for-downloading-modules-or-scripts), then your credentials will be sent across the wire merely encoded with base64.. **this is not encryption**.

 I've demonstrated this below; I configured the package source and repository locally on my machine (repository name is **insecure**).
 I have registered them using the HTTP endpoint of ProGet, not HTTPS.
 You can see the credentials in cleartext in packet tracing tools like Wireshark because they're generally helpful and do the decoding for you in the GUI.